grafana/loki/docs/sources/installation/helm/monitor-and-alert/with-grafana-cloud.md

 **To set up the Loki integration in Grafana Cloud:**

-1. Get your Cloud Metrics and Cloud Logs credentials for your Grafana Cloud account.
+1. Get valid Push credentials for your Cloud Metrics and Cloud Logs instances.
 1. Create a secret in the same namespace as Loki to store your Cloud Logs credentials.

    ```bash